 PCBs can be delivered directly to surface waters from atmospheric sources via three mechanisms: wet deposition, dry deposition, and gas deposition.
 Wet deposition consists of PCBs contained in precipitation.
 Dry deposition consists of PCBs attached to airborne particulate matter that settle onto the surface water.
 Gas deposition occurs as a transfer across the air-water interface when atmospheric gas-phase PCB concentrations exceed the equivalent dissolved phase PCB concentrations in the water column.
 Research (Miller et al., 2001) has shown that the primary mechanism for atmospheric PCBs to enter surface waters is through gas-phase exchange, so the calculations that follow focus solely on gas deposition as the dominant component of atmospheric PCB loading.

 The magnitude of gas deposition is determined by three primary factors, the atmospheric gas phase PCB concentration, the water column PCB concentration, and the mass transfer coefficients that control the rate at which PCB concentrations pass through the air-water interface.
-Screening-level calculations of gas phase PCB exchange for Spokane focused on Lake Spokane itself, which provides the large majority of overall surface area.
+Screening-level calculations of gas-phase PCB exchange for Spokane focused on Lake Spokane itself, which provides the large majority of overall surface area.
 Gas-phase atmospheric PCB concentrations were estimated from a population-based regression of Venier and Hites (2010) as 0.121 ng/m3.
 The water column PCB concentration was specified as 163.2 pg/L, based upon the average concentration observed at Nine Mile Dam during the 2014 synoptic survey.
-Representative mass transfer coefficients were taken from Chapra (1996).
 These values lead to a net movement of PCBs out of the water column and into the atmosphere, i.e., no net loading of PCBs from the atmosphere to the water column.

-The magnitude of gas deposition is determined by three primary factors, the atmospheric gas phase PCB concentration, the water column PCB concentration, and the mass transfer coefficients that control the rate at which PCB concentrations pass through the air-water interface.
-Screening-level calculations of gas-phase PCB exchange for Spokane focused on Lake Spokane itself, which provides the large majority of overall surface area.
-Gas-phase atmospheric PCB concentrations were estimated from a population-based regression of Venier and Hites (2010) as 0.121 ng/m3.
-The water column PCB concentration was specified as 163.2 pg/L, based upon the average concentration observed at Nine Mile Dam during the 2014 synoptic survey.
 Other values used in the calculation, including representative mass transfer coefficients taken from Chapra (1996), are shown in Table 6.

 Table 6 Inputs Used in Calculating Gas Phase Deposition